 - Sangra (Guardian ad litem of) v.
 Lima, 2015 BCSC 2350

 Alex Sayn-Wittgenstein and Paul Bosco represented an 83 year-old plaintiff who sustained life-threatening injuries, including a brain injury and various fractures, when he was struck by a vehicle while standing at a bus stop.
 ICBC denied liability but court found that the driver’s testimony was “littered with enormous credibility issues.”
 The driver, who had fled the accident scene, was found fully at fault.
 The plaintiff was awarded over $800,000 at trial, including $315,000 for pain and suffering, over $400,000 for future care, and $55,000 in-trust for the care provided by his wife during his recovery.
 Due to the plaintiff’s age and injuries, the case was brought to trial quickly, with the trial judgment being made less than 2 years after the accident.

 - Laudret v.
 Stephens, 2013 BCSC 2278 (CanLII): Alex successfully opposed an attempt by ICBC to try and accept a settlement offer that had been, according to the court, “clearly and unequivocally revoked.”

 In addition to his personal injury litigation experience, Alex has acted for clients in other litigation matters.
 A sample of his case results includes:

-After experiencing an incident with a doctor, health practitioner or hospital many people know something is amiss but they are not sure what questions they should be asking their lawyer beyond whether they have a claim.
-To help put these situations in context here are five questions and answers that provide important background information about…
+After experiencing an incident with a doctor, health practitioner or hospital many people know something is amiss but they are not sure what questions they should be asking their lawyer beyond whether they have a medical malpractice claim.
+To help put these situations in context here are five questions and answers that provide important background…

 View all articles posted by Skunkworks >